muttoni/blog/_posts/2021-01-19-The-Tale-Of-A-Markdown-Bug.md

 ## Conclusions

 Adventurers, please be wary of the insidiousness of the evil non-breaking space.
 It will strike when you least expect it.
 Oh, and I made Markdown Lint aware of the [issue](https://github.com/DavidAnson/markdownlint/issues/367), so hopefully it won't happen to you.

+There's only one latent question: how did that non-breaking space get there in the first place?
+Good question.
+If I find out, I'll update this post.
+If you find out, please reach out on Twitter at [muttonia@](twitter.com/muttonia)!
+Current suspects are:

+- having copied and pasted the file from a non-markdown format (i.e. an untitled VSCode file, into a new .md file.)
+- fastpages altering the contents in its (first) rendering pass if the post is not properly formatted with a header block at the beginning.
+- me being an idiot